 You may be able to get help towards paying the interest on your mortgage if you are getting certain income-related benefits, such as Employment and Support Allowance or Guaranteed Pension Credit.
 This help is paid as part of your benefit and is called Support for Mortgage Interest (SMI).
 It is normally paid direct to your lender.

 If you have had to give up work because you have dementia or care for someone with dementia, you may be eligible for income support if you have no income, or a low income.
-You must also have savings of less than £16,000.
-Other circumstances are taken into account but you will get a minimum of £57.90 a week.
+Savings over £5,999 can affect how much you receive.
+Other circumstances are taken into account but if you are single and aged 25 or over you will get £74.35 a week.
+You could also get an Income Support ‘premium - this is extra money based on your circumstances, if you are disabled or a carer.

 Carer's Allowance & Carer's Credit